langevin-usgs/umn2024/SOFTWARE.md

 # Preparation for the Workshop
 If you have never used Python before, there are many online resources for getting started.
 A recommendation is to start with the tutorial at https://cscircles.cemc.uwaterloo.ca/.

-# If Software Installation Fails

-Notebooks can be run from mybinder.org through the following link: https://mybinder.org/v2/gh/langevin-usgs/umn2024/HEAD